daniol/lvm-ssh-transfer/README.md

 chmod +x lvm-ssh-transfer.sh
 ```

+## Requirements

+The following packages are required:

+* openssh-client (source server)
+* openssh-server (destination server)
+* lvm2 (both servers)

 ## F.A.Q.

 ### This script asks me for the SSH password two times
 If you don't want to enter the SSH password each time, you should copy the ssh public key using `ssh-copy-id`.
 Look [here](https://www.ssh.com/ssh/copy-id/]) for more information.

 ### It takes a long to complete
 The transfer time can take a long time, depending on the size of the volume and the speed of the network.
 This script does not print any progress and quits when the transfer completes.
-My tests with a good internet connection in both servers show an average speed of 30 MB/s.
+My tests with a good internet connection in both servers show an average speed around 90 MB/s.

+> 107374182400 bytes (107 GB, 100 GiB) copied, 1194.33 s, 89.9 MB/s

 ### Where should I execute this script, on the source or target server?
 This script must be executed from the source server, as specified.